chainguard-dev/apko/README.md

 docker run -v "$PWD":/work cgr.dev/chainguard/apko build examples/alpine-base.yaml apko-alpine:edge apko-alpine.tar
 ```

-Alternatively, if you're on a Mac, you can use [Lima](./mac/README.md) to run an Alpine Linux VM.

 ## Quickstart

 An apko file for building an Alpine base image looks like this: